SWEG-2015EC-Batch/Just-Coding/ETS1223_15_selamawit_tefera/letter case converter.md

 -read a character from the keyboard

--check if a valid character.
-Only alphabetic characters are accepted.
+-check if a valid character Only alphabetic characters are accepted.

 -convert the case.